Tenable After College

 The Blakemore Freeman Language Grant will pay you to perfect your knowledge of any Asian language by studying it full time for a year in the country where it is spoken.
 Your academic, professional, or business goals must require regular use of the language.*

-The Center for Arabic Study Abroad will send you to Cairo or Damascus for a year to perfect your Arabic language skills.*
+The Center for Arabic Study Abroad will send you to Cairo or Amman for a year to perfect your Arabic language skills.*

 The Christianson Grant will fund your dream of working—not studying—abroad for at least half a year, provided you make all of the arrangements independently and receive no academic credits for your endeavors.*